 Fax: (717) 531-0384

 Regarding visa issues, you must be one of the following: a US citizen, permanent resident (green card holder), or have a J-1 visa sponsored through ECFMG.
 We do not sponsor any other visas.
-All applications must be received by January 25th for the July 2016 fellowship position.
-The interview period will be between February 1 and March 1, 2015.
+All applications must be received by January 30th for the July 2016 fellowship position.
+We will be interviewing all candates on Friday, February 20th, 2015.